 Before each sentence, the signer used a hand-wave gesture commonly used in ASL discourse to gain an interlocutor’s attention before initiating a linguistic utterance.
 This served to shift children's attention away from the images on the screen to the signer in preparation for the upcoming sentence.

 Four yoked pairs of eight target nouns (cat—bird, car—book, bear—doll, ball—shoe) were used.
 These nouns were selected such that they would be familiar to most children learning ASL at this age and have minimal phonological overlap.
 To prepare the stimuli, two female native ASL users recorded several tokens of each sentence, matching them closely in prosody.
 These candidate stimuli were then digitized, analyzed, and edited using Final Cut Pro software.
 The final tokens were chosen based on naturalness and prosodic comparability.
-The mean duration of target nouns was 1134 ms (range = 495-1947 ms).
 Five filler trials were interspersed among the 32 test trials (e.g. “YOU LIKE PICTURES?
 MORE WANT?”).
 Images were digitized pictures presented in fixed pairs, matched for visual salience with 3–4 tokens of each object type.
 Side of target picture was counterbalanced across trials.

 Coding and reliability